hoprnet/hoprnet/deploy/compose/README.md

 The supported profiles are:

 - `hoprd`: runs a single hoprd node with configuration taken from config file
-  - requires the `./hoprd.cfg.yaml` to be edited with relevant information
+   - requires the `./hoprd_data/hoprd.cfg.yaml` to be edited with relevant information
-  - requires the `./hopr.id` file to be supplied inside the directory
+   - takes the `./hoprd_data/hopr.id` file or generates a new id encrypted with `HOPRD_PASSWORD` from `./env-secrets`
 - `admin-ui`: runs a `hopr-admin` frontend
 - `metrics`: utilites exporting system, docker and node metrics
 - `metrics-push`: a utility cronjob to publish metrics to an external prometheus push gateway